fabmas/certlc/codesample/README.md

     ![Screenshot CA](./.diagrams/cert_renewal.png)

-    Open the MailViewer tool provided on the desktop of the CA server (that in this LAB act also as a SMTP server) end select the most recent ".eml" file.
+    Open the MailViewer tool provided on the desktop of the CA server (which also serves as an SMTP server in this LAB) and select the most recent ".eml" file.
 You should see the email sent by the Runbook to the recipient defined in the certificate's "Recipient" tag.

     ![Screenshot MailViewer](./.diagrams/mailviewer.png)